-I’ve had a lot of questions about how to set up and run small groups using Benchmark Advance.
+I’ve had a lot of questions about how to set up and run Benchmark Advance small groups.
 I’m here for you!
 Today’s blog post will outline exactly how I run small groups in my classroom, and I have a TON of amazing resources to support your workshop time.

 First, I want to define a couple of terms for us: Teams vs. Reading Groups.
-My small group teams are the mixed level, heterogeneous groups who work together at their stations, independent of the teacher.
+My small group teams are mixed-level, heterogeneous groups who work together at their stations, independent of the teacher.

-My guided reading groups are homogeneous groups of kids at approximately the same reading level.
+My reading groups are homogeneous groups of kids at approximately the same reading level.
 For example, I have a group of struggling readers, mid-level readers, and advanced readers.
 I pull these students from their teams to work on guided reading with me, while their teammates continue at their stations.
 I see each reading group once a week (twice a week for struggling students).

 I’ll show you exactly how I create these groups in a bit.
 For now, let’s jump into the FAQs I’ve gotten about my small group setup.